Dual Free Adaptive Mini-batch SDCA for Empirical Risk Minimization: Abstract

 \section{Abstract}

-In this paper we develop dual free mini-batch SDCA with adaptive probabilities for regularized empirical risk minimization.
-This work is motivated by recent work of Shai Shalev-Shwartz on dual free SDCA method, however, we allow a non-uniform selection of "dual" coordinates in SDCA.
-Moreover, the probability can change over time, making it more efficient than fix uniform or non-uniform selection.
-We also propose an efficient procedure to generate a random non-uniform mini-batch through iterative process.
-The work is concluded with multiple numerical experiments to show the efficiency of proposed algorithms.
+In this paper we develop dual free SDCA with adaptive probabilities for regularized empirical risk minimization.
+This extends recent work of Shai Shalev-Shwartz [SDCA without Duality, arXiv:1502.06177] to allow non-uniform selection of "dual" coordinate in SDCA.
+Moreover, the probability can change over time, making it more efficient than uniform selection.
+Our work focuses on generating adaptive probabilities through iterative process, preferring to choose coordinate with highest potential to decrease sub-optimality.
+We also propose a practical variant Algorithm adfSDCA\texttt{+} which is more aggressive.
+The work is concluded with multiple experiments which shows efficiency of proposed algorithms.